-The Station relies on three main sources of income: an annual allocation and related in-kind support from the University and the Rogers State University Foundation (the Foundation), which is categorized as non-operating revenue, and the operating revenue includes annual grants from the Corporation for Public Broadcasting (the CPB), and private donations, both cash and in-kind.
+The Station relies on three main sources of income: an annual allocation and related in-kind support from the University and the Rogers State University Foundation, which is categorized as non-operating revenue, and the operating revenue includes annual grants from the Corporation for Public Broadcasting, and private donations, both cash and in-kind.
 Private donations are used for operating, capital expenses and special projects.
 Special projects often may include grants and contracts.

-The table above summarizes the Station's operating revenues for the years ended June 30, 2015, 2014 and 2013, respectively.
-Total operating revenue of \$1,021,022 in fiscal year 2015 decreased \$43,602 or 4.1 percent when compared to 2014, and increased \$84,394 when compared to 2013.
+The table above summarizes the Station's operating revenues for the years ended June 30, 2016, 2015 and 2014, respectively.
+Total operating revenue of \$1,058,385 in fiscal year 2016 increased \$37,363 or 3.7% when compared to 2015, which decreased \$43,602 or 4.1% when compared to 2014.

-Public broadcasting grants for 2015 reflected increases from the prior years as funding from the Corporation for Public Broadcasting was increased.
+Public broadcasting grants for 2016 reflected a decrease from the prior year as funding from the Corporation for Public Broadcasting was reduced.
+Public broadcasting grants for 2015 reflected an increase over 2014 due to a special CPB grant received in 2015.

-In-kind contributions relate to the donated use of the broadcast tower by the Foundation, upon which the television signal is transmitted.
-Increases in this revenue relate to the increased market value of the tower rental contributed by the Foundation.
+In-kind donations relate to the donated use of the broadcast tower by the Foundation, upon which the television signal is transmitted.
+Annual increases in this revenue relate to the increased market value of the tower rental contributed by the Foundation.